 When will I receive my property tax notice in the mail? |

-Property Tax Statements are mailed to all property owners at the end of May each year. |
+Property tax statements are mailed to all property owners at the end of May each year. |

 When is the property tax due date? |

-Property taxes are due on the first business day after Canada Day each year.
+The property tax payment deadline is the first business day after Canada Day each year.
 As such, the date can vary from one year to the next.
-In 2023, taxes are due July 4. |
+In 2024, the deadline is Tuesday, July 2. |

 What timeline do my property taxes cover? |

-Taxes run on a calendar year, January 1 to December 31, they are paid in July. |
+Taxes run on a calendar year (January 1 to December 31) and are paid in July. |

-Do I get a Home Owner Grant? |
+Do I get a home owner grant? |

 How do I change my address? |